Optum/dce/docs/howto.md

     Lease ended
     ```

-1. Type `dce leases list` to verify that the lease has been ended
+1. Type `dce leases list` to verify that the lease has been ended.
+The `leaseStatus` should now be marked as `Inactive`.

     ```
     dce leases list